johschmidt42/fastapi-postgresql/README.md

 - A single user has a single profession (1:1)
 - A single user can have multiple documents (1:N)
 - A single user can be assigned to multiple companies but a maximum of 3 (N:N)

+Lookup tables are preferred over enums, because they allow to add additional metadata.

 ### FastAPI with psycopg